judyj/simp-doc/docs/contributors_guide/maintenance/SIMP_Puppet_Module_Release_Procedures.rst

           be at https://gitlab.com/simp/pupmod-simp-iptables/pipelines.

 #.
 Verify this version of the component interoperates with the last full
    SIMP release.
-The best automated way of doing this is by running the ``pupmod-simp-simp`` acceptance tests.
+For many components, the best automated way of doing this is by running the ``pupmod-simp-simp`` acceptance tests, as these tests provide extensive, cross-component, integration tests.

    * Determine the version of ``pupmod-simp-simp`` used in the last SIMP release.
 This version can be pulled from the ``Puppetfile.stable``